darkoverlordofdata/datahammer/readme.md

 But how many people will actually follow Step three: Load dummy data?

 Malleus makes it easy to protect your personal information when you sell or dispose of your android phone.
+Malleus performs a filesystem level format, overwriting all unused space with random data to prevent access to the data that used to be there.

+Read the wikipedia article on (data remanence) [http://en.wikipedia.org/wiki/Data_remanence#Overwriting]